DCAN-Labs/hbcd-docs-internal/docs/workflows/imageprocworkflows.md

 - Add in MRS QC: performed by UCSD (does UCSD source from UMN post-BIDS conversion?) is it sent to loris separate from QC?
 - Add: links to descriptions of language, what is automated and what is not, and who is the responsible party
 - Add missing s3 bucket names and server names
+    - CDNI BrainSwipes Bucket where QC images are transferred for swipes
 - Clarify final de-ID steps
 - Fix buggy WF render with dark mode and embedded links displaying in place of diagram if needed (click open in this window in export options)